FlipsideCrypto/bitcoin-models/models/descriptions/fee.md

 {% docs fee %}

-The transaction fee.
+The transaction fee (FLOAT, BTC) paid by this transaction.
+Calculated as the difference between the sum of input values and the sum of output values.
+Expressed in BTC.

-At the block level, this is the total sum of transaction fees paid by all transactions in the block.
+Example: 0.00004567

 {% enddocs %}